nextcloud/windows-universal/README.md

 ## Credits

-The Nextcloud App relies on or was inspired by the following projects:
+The Nextcloud App relies on, or was inspired by, the following projects:

 * C# client library for ownCloud - https://github.com/bnoffer/owncloud-sharp
 * webDAVNet - http://webdavnet.codeplex.com/